jonathanjadams/BEET/README.md

 # To Do

-- Add functionality for non diagonal BEs with arbitrary coefficients on lags
+- Add functionality for non diagonal BEs with arbitrary coefficients on lags, especially for sunspot calculation

-- Sunspots

 - Document how Uhlig vs GENSYS treat state variables under BE